quentin452/Catzmod1.7.10/README.md

 * add achievement
 * add dimension
 * add a enchant
+* make a 3d block using TESR render
+* make a 3d block using ISBRH render

 * fix the entity CatAgressiveEntity/CatPassiveEntity run has lower tick/run no fast
 * fix the tnt model doesn't work